 The National Certificate in Educational Achievement (NCEA) is New Zealand's national secondary school qualification.
 NCEA is regulated by the New Zealand Qualifications Authority (NZQA).

 Please click on the link below to view a PDF of Rangiora High School's NCEA Student Handbook.
 The handbook outlines all the school's senior assessment policies and procedures:

 NZQA Principal's Nominee

 Every New Zealand school has a Principal's Nominee who liases with NZQA, has expertise in NCEA regulations and keeps all school staff informed of NCEA procedures and developments.
-If you have questions related to any aspect of NCEA at Rangiora High School, please contact our Principal's Nominee, Ms Adrienne McGowan, by clicking here or by telephoning +64 3 3118888 (extension 2608).
+If you have questions related to any aspect of NCEA at Rangiora High School, please contact our Principal's Nominee, Mrs Carolyn Lane, by clicking here or by telephoning +64 3 3118888 (extension 2608).

 NCEA Examination Timetable